ArinjaySinghal19/Microbial-Sequence-Indexing-Framework/README.md

 5. BloomFilter.py : BloomFilter class with add, find, intersection and union operations.

 ### 2. Index
 The folder contains several indexes created using different parameters.
-Each index (tree) is represented and stored in binary and csv format. *We have provided one sample index for testing and validation*
+Each index (tree) is represented and stored in binary and csv format.

 ### 3. Query
 The folder contains query read sequences in the fastq format for 10 species.